microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaTenantRelationshipMultiTenantOrganizationTenant.md

 # New-MgBetaTenantRelationshipMultiTenantOrganizationTenant

 ## SYNOPSIS
-Add a tenant to a multi-tenant organization.
+Add a tenant to a multitenant organization.
-The administrator of an owner tenant has the permissions to add tenants to the multi-tenant organization.
+The administrator of an owner tenant has the permissions to add tenants to the multitenant organization.
-The added tenant is in the pending state until the administrator of the added tenant joins the multi-tenant organization by submitting a join request.
+The added tenant is in the pending state until the administrator of the added tenant joins the multitenant organization by submitting a join request.
-Note that a tenant can be part of only one multi-tenant organization.
+A tenant can be part of only one multitenant organization.
+This API is available in the following national cloud deployments.

 ## SYNTAX